gpkash/5eOSRD/Gamemastering/Crafting/_homebrew/Herbalism Kit/Using Herbalism Kit.md

 |   92-96    | [[Quickened Thought]] (paste)                                                                             |
 |   97-100   | [[Relaxing Bark]] (incense)                                                                               |

-### Rare Recipes (DC 15)
+### Rare Recipes
-Creation of these items requires the ingredients listed and 80 hours of work.
+Creation of these items requires the ingredients listed and 8 hours of work.
 After deducting the costs of the ingredient(s), a recipe costs 500gp.
 The product is worth 1000gp.

 | Roll Range | Item                             |
 |:----------:| -------------------------------- |